bandana11110/my-AI-chatbot/README.md

 This project is my first attempt at building a real-world AI application.
 It helped me understand the fundamentals of AI integration, application development, and deployment while strengthening my problem-solving and coding skills.

-⭐ If you like this project, feel free to star the repository!